alloygoh/ICT1002-Python/README.md

 ICT1002 Project Work

-This repository contains the source code, in partial fulfilment, of the module ICT1002 Programming Fundamentals.
+This repository contains the source code, in partial fulfilment, of the module ICT1002 Programming Fundamentals assignment.

 ## Description